MarkusH/talk-orm/examples.rst

 As you might imagine, this has similar problems as the example I had above.
 We now have ``1 + $number_of_authors`` queries: 1 for the list of authors, and one for each author to get the books.
-This can be optimized to exactly 2 queries:
+We can optimize this can to exactly two database queries:

 .. code:: python